 Homework problems will be assigned each week.
 Some or all of the assignments will be collected and graded.

-There will be one in-class midterm exam.
-The final will be a take-home exam.
+There will be one in-class midterm exam and an in-class final.
 All exams are open book and open notes.

 Grades will be computed as follows:

 - 30% homework

 - 30% midterm

 - 35% final

 - 5% class participation